- Role-based, attribute-based, & just-in-time access to infrastructure

 Token-based authentication uses a physical or virtual token, such as a smart card or a mobile app, to generate a unique code for each login attempt.
 The code is then used as an additional authentication factor.
 This method ensures that the credentials can’t be intercepted because they are never transferred across the network.

-💡Make it easy: StrongDM’s Dynamic Access Management (DAM) platform integrates with your entire tech stack and gives you the ability to administer token-based authentication.
+💡Make it easy: StrongDM’s Zero Trust Privileged Access Management (PAM) solution integrates with your entire tech stack and gives you the ability to administer token-based authentication.

 3. Just-in-Time Access